reidjc/cursor_19/README.md

 3. Position your face within the frame
 4. The app will automatically detect your face and perform liveness checks
 5. Results will be displayed in real-time with detailed statistics
+6. **View Results:** The result (success, failure, timeout, fallback success, fallback failure) is displayed prominently.
+7. **(Optional) Share Logs:** Use the share button to export detailed session logs.
+8. **(Optional) Reset Enrollment:** Use the reset button (visible after enrollment) to clear personalized thresholds and re-enroll.

 ## Liveness Detection System